Wasted $5,000 on ‘Pico’

 Always remember: the key to the successful treatment of melasma does not depend on the latest, most expensive laser technology.
 Instead, a sound medical approach, skincare discipline, and expertise and experience of the doctor in treating pigmentation is FAR MORE IMPORTANT.

-If you are suffering from recalcitrant melasma or other pigmentation problems, do find out how our Glow and Radiance Program can help you.
+If you are suffering from recalcitrant melasma or other pigmentation problems, do find out how our treatment for pigmentation removal can help you.

 Kasai K. Picosecond Laser Treatment for Tattoos and Benign Cutaneous Pigmented Lesions (Secondary publication).
 Laser Ther.
 2017;26(4):274-281

 Reiter, Ofer & Atzmony, Lihi & Akerman, Lehavit & Levi, Assi & Kershenovich, Ruben & Lapidoth, Moshe & Mimouni, Daniel.
 (2016).
 Picosecond lasers for tattoo removal: a systematic review.
 Lasers in Medical Science.
 31

 Lee, Ye Jin et al. “Treatment of Melasma and Post-Inflammatory Hyperpigmentation by a Picosecond 755-nm Alexandrite Laser in Asian Patients” Annals of dermatology vol. 29,6 (2017): 779-781.

 Geddes E, Stout AB, Friedman PM.
 Retrospective analysis of the treatment of melasma lesions exhibiting increased vascularity with the 595-nm pulsed dye laser combined with the 1927-nm fractional low-powered diode laser.
 Lasers in Surgery and Medicine.
 2017;49(1):20-26

 Young Kang, Hee & Ortonne, Jean-Paul.
 (2010).
 What Should Be Considered in Treatment of Melasma.
 Annals of dermatology.
 22. 373-8.